 Whistory

 None are listed in the 1935 catalog by Hudson and seem to drop off the map.
-However, there are two models shown in their 1910 catalog and from there a couple of model numbers can be found, one with a round knop, one with a top ring.
-Additionally, More Whistles pictures on page 46 one with a tag 045.
+However, there are two models shown in their 1910 catalog and from there a couple model numbers can be gleaned (i.e. models 46 & 45), one with a round knop, one with a top ring.
+Additionally, More Whistles a picture on page 46, records one with a tag 045.

-From the onset of the The Acme name which was registered in 1886, further stamps emerged ( i.e. Acme, Acme City, The Acme Boy Scouts etc. )
+From the onset of The Acme name, which was registered in 1886, came with other stamps (i.e. Acme, Acme City, The Acme Boy Scouts etc.)

-The Patent 435 stamp accompanies all of the earliest models and continued beyond the 14 year patent period per se.
-So, dating these correctly in succession proves more and more difficult as variations, possibly using old parts seem to overlap production.
+The Patent 435 stamp accompanies all the earliest models and continued beyond the 14-year patent period per se.
+So, dating these correctly in succession proves increasingly difficult as variations, possibly using old parts, seem to overlap production.

 So, we have arranged the sequence by using the parts and noting this as they are presented.
-The Acme round appears to be one of Hudson’s longest running whistles in production from circa 1885 to circa 1930.
+The Acme round appears to be one of Hudson’s longest running whistles in production from circa 1885 to as late as 1940.

 To help organize them for research, we have grouped them according to characteristics.